kenballus/smtp-garden/README.md

   - Within the container, run `chown -R <UID>:<GID> /home`
   - This will temporarily break the server's local mail delivery, but you can now access `images/<image>/home` contents at will, as the host user
   - Start script will reset permissions correctly next time the container is started.
+- Exceptions:
-- Apache James is the exception to this: it uses `james/inbox` for all emails, see the [James README](images/james).
+  - Apache James: it uses `james/inbox` for all emails, see the [James README](images/james).
+  - Sendmail: Since it does not have MDA capacity, locally addressed messages can be gathered from `/var/spool/mqueue`, see [README](images/sendmail).

 ### Build and tag containers